 The organization starts off small with 5 employees only, including the CEO.
-Business is booming and the organization finds that they need to hire more people.
+Business is booming, and the organization finds that they need to hire more people.
 They hire another 5 people.
 Despite the small amount of employees, the organization thrives.
-However, the work load gets to be too much.
-As business grows, responsibilities too increase and the organization finds that they cannot handle the increased responsibility.
-Cue – more hiring.
+However, the workload gets to be too much.
+As the business grows, responsibilities too increase, and the organization finds that they cannot handle the increased responsibility.
+Cue–more hiring.
 This time, 15 more people join the team, in short bursts.

 This is not an unnecessarily negative scenario.
 The fact of the matter is that for every start-up that takes off; there are nine others that fail spectacularly.